 If you want to contribute to the

-Below is the general workflow for contributing Docker code or documentation.
+Below is the general workflow for contributing Docker code.
 If you are an experienced open source contributor you may be familiar with this workflow.
-If you are new or just need reminders, the steps below link to more detailed documentation in Docker’s project contributors guide.
+If you are new or just need reminders, the steps below link to more detailed documentation in Docker’s project contribution guide.